 – 6 hours is the finish line cutoff.
 Anyone who finishes beyond 6 hours will be omitted from the official results.

-There are none.
+– There are no official aid stations.
 Racers must be self-sufficient.

-– $500 will be paid to any man or women who breaks the course record (if more than one person breaks the record, only the winner earns the $500).
+– $500 will be paid to any man or women who breaks the course record (if more than one person breaks the record, only the winner earns $500).
 The current course records are Geoff Roes’ 2:54:44 (from 2010) and Nancy Pease’s 3:26:20 (from 1990).

-– All 2018 age-group winners earn free entry for 2021.
+– All 2020 age-group winners earn free entry for 2021.
 The age groups are 29 & under, 30-39, 40-49, 50-59, and 60-69.

 – The awards ceremony will start at 3 p.m. on race day at the Eagle River Nature Center.